LNAK10082U Urbanism Studio

 Designing sustainable cities by introducing a strategic approach to urban planning is at the core of the course.
 A sustainable development is defined as a “development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (Brundtland Report 1987).
 Seventeen more specific sustainable development goals have been formulated by the UN in 2015 (www.sustainabledevelopment.un.org).
 Building sustainable cities and communities is one of the UN goals.
 Some of the most critical resources for the survival of future generations are climate stability and biodiversity.
 These are key areas within the field of landscape architecture and landscape architects thus have an important role to play in the development of future cities.

 In urban contexts architects are in general mostly concerned with buildings whereas landscape architects primarily design urban spaces and create the framework for urban life between buildings.
-In the studio students will develop skills in relation to spatial design and composition.
+In the studio students will develop skills in relation to spatial design.
 Students will strengthen the ability to analyse, question and frame a large scale urban project with special emphasis on urban space and landscape design.
-Basically we investigate how to (re)design an urban situation over time and thereby prepare the city for the unpredictable future.
+We investigate how to (re)design an urban situation over time and thereby prepare the city for the unpredictable future.
 Students are encouraged to develop strategic design proposals on the basis of a multi-facetted discussion about landscape and urbanism.
 We will discuss potential ways of transforming a site and create new spaces, new aesthetics and new ideas for the urban in a collaborative studio-environment.
 A site-specific approach is prioritized.

 A high degree of student involvement and presence will be expected during the course.
 All students are expected to attend and participate in all the presentations and critiques.
 The design solutions will be presented, discussed and evaluated in plenum.

-The main aim of the course is to train the students’ ability to work as landscape architects within an urbanized context.
+The main aim of the course is to train students’ ability to work as landscape architects within an urbanized context.

 - Learn about sustainable and strategic urban planning and landscape architecture in general and apply knowledge to a specific urban context.